ben-haim/gotxs/README.md

 3. `LIBNAME` is `libopentxs-golang.dylib`.
 4. Add the magic `-flat_namespace` and `-undefined suppress` to the g++ line.

-Then run `make`.
+Run `make`.
 Ignore the ldconfig error, it's a Linux thing.
 Then export an environment variable to point to the installed dylib:

 ```